How we began

 Our Roots - 1922-1968

 Rev. John Totafurno served as pastor from 1968 to 1984, and Rev. Gino Zucchi took over from February 1985 to February 1991.
-Under Rev. Zucchi’s leadership, ACPI expanded the meetings to Woodbridge, Ontario and became known first as Woodbridge Pentecostal Church and then, as Bethel Pentecostal Church.
-Around that time, the ACPI formalized its affiliation with the Italian Pentecostal Church of Canada, now the Canadian Assemblies of God, and became known in Toronto as Ossington Pentecostal Church.
-In May 1992, Rev. Giulio Gabeli was installed as pastor, followed by Rev. Ed Grasso for a one-year term ending in January 2002.
+Under Rev. Zucchi’s leadership, ACPI expanded to Woodbridge Ontario and became known first as Woodbridge Pentecostal Church and then as Bethel Pentecostal Church.
+Around that time, the ACPI formalized its affiliation with the Italian Pentecostal Church of Canada, now known as the Canadian Assemblies of God (CAOG) and became know as Ossington Pentecostal Church (OPC).
+In May 1992, Rev. Giulio Gabeli was installed as pastor followed by pastor Joseph Romita for a one-year term and then by pastor Ed Grasso ending in January 2002.
 As an answer to prayers, the church grew to embrace many other ethnic groups in the surrounding communities.

 Rev. David Quackenbush moved from Montreal with his wife Angela in February 2003 and has since pastored the church with a strong commitment to a cross-cultural ministry, spirit of growth, and discipling.